altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 - (or stable between materializations).

 Journals may choose to opt for strict ordering of the events,
-- and should then document explicitly what kind of ordering guarantee they provide
+- and should then document explicitly what kind of ordering guarantee they provide.
-- for example "ordered by timestamp ascending, independently of persistenceId" is easy to achieve on relational databases,
+- For example, "ordered by timestamp ascending, independently of persistenceId" is easy to achieve on relational databases,
 - yet may be hard to implement efficiently on plain key-value datastores.
 ##